-While the dress, the cake, and the band are all important parts of a wedding, there's one detail that's more important than the rest: Your marriage license.
+While the dress, the cake, and the band are all important parts of a wedding, there's one detail that's more important than the rest: your marriage license.
 After all, this little document is what makes your marriage legal—so you'd better keep a close eye on it.

-If you were married, returned your license to the county recorder, and received both your original marriage certificate and any certified copies you purchased, and then somewhere along the way (say, while you were moving from one home to another or in a fire) your marriage license went missing or was destroyed, you can also request a replacement marriage certificate.
+You've returned your license to the county recorder and received both your original marriage certificate and any certified copies you purchased.
+But somewhere along the way (say, while you were moving from one home to another or in a fire) your marriage license went missing or was destroyed.
+In this case, you can request a replacement marriage certificate.
 The National Center for Health Statistics, a branch of the CDC, has made it a little easier: They've compiled each state's guidelines for requesting a replacement certificate, which you can review here.

-Full name of the bride and groom
+- Full name of the couple

-Month, day, and year of the marriage
+- Month, day, and year of the marriage

-Place of marriage (city or town, county, and state)
+- Place of marriage (city or town, county, and state)

-Purpose for which copy of marriage certificate is needed
+- Purpose for which copy of marriage certificate is needed

-Relationship to persons whose marriage certificate is being requested
+- Relationship to persons whose marriage certificate is being requested